UMSAE-Formula-Electric/software-tutorials/README.md

 </div>

-The STM32-F446RE is the development board we use to flash on all the PCBs on the car (ACU, VCU, and SCU).
-Unlike normal programming that can be compiled and ran on any hardware, embedded systems software is usually written for a specific chip.
-Here we are using an ARM Cortex M4 bases chip, and we need to buy the corresponding dev board to develop for it.
+The STM32-F446RE is the development board we use to flash programs to all the PCBs on the car (ACU, VCU, and SCU).
+Unlike normal programming that can be compiled and ran on your machine, embedded systems software is usually written for a specific chip.
+Here we are using an ARM Cortex M4 base chip, and we need to buy the corresponding dev board to develop for it.
 It costs about $30, so the SSO will get a list of new members and make a mass order of boards.